 For ALL versions of Excel: Excel for Office 365, Excel for Office 365 for Mac, Excel 2016, Excel 2013, Excel 2010, Excel 2007, Excel 2016 for Mac, Excel for Mac 2011, Excel Online, Excel for iPad, Excel for iPhone, Excel for Android tablets, Excel for Android phones, Excel Mobile

-VLOOKUP is a powerful reference function within Excel.
+The VLOOKUP formula is a powerful reference function within Excel.
 If you need to lookup values in a table or range of cells to use somewhere else in your spreadsheet VLOOKUP may be just the ticket.
 In many cases this function can replace spreadsheet logic that utilizes nested IF functions.
 See the video below to have VLOOKUP explained.

 The VLOOKUP Function takes up to four arguments, three required one optional.